CreativeDevelopments/CDCommands/README.md

 cooldown --> If the user running the command should have a cooldown | Number

-globalCooldown --> If the server running the command should have a cooldown | Number
+globalCooldown --> A cooldown across all servers | Number

 noDisable --> If the command should not be able to be disabled | Boolean